diefenbach/django-lfs/docs/developer/howtos/how_to_add_action_groups.rst

 4. Click on the ``Add action group`` button.
 5. Enter the name of the group, e.g. ``Sidebar``.

-Display the actions within your templates
+Display The Actions Within Your Templates
 =========================================

 Insert the ``actions`` tag to your template as following: